britain bought nigeria

 King Koko Mingi VIII of Nembe

-If you liked this article, then please subscribe to our YouTube Channel for interesting historical videos and follow us on all our social media handles.
-Don’t hesitate to as well share this article with your friends.
+If you liked this article, you can subscribe to our YouTube Channel for interesting historical videos and follow us on all our social media handles.
+Do not hesitate to share this article with your friends as well.

 You can also get A Carnage Before Dawn, a historical account of Nigeria’s first coup d’état.
-E-book here.
 Paperback here.
 And on Amazon Kindle and Amazon Paperback.